rchain/reference/README.md

 # RChain reference

-Because the free version of Slack sucks as a reference tool - here's a collection of useful links at an easy to remember uri.
+Here's a collection of useful links at an easy to remember uri.

 ## Platform